Tornadoes and giant hail kick off weeklong severe storm threat across Central US

 By Meteorologists Chris Dolce, Briana Waxman and CNN’s Hanna Park

-(CNN) — A full week of dangerous weather in the Central US started with multiple tornadoes and huge hail battering parts of four states Monday.
-Multiple rounds of severe thunderstorms will threaten the region through Friday.
+(CNN) — A week of severe storm threats across the Central US started with a bang Monday, with multiple tornadoes demolishing buildings in Kansas, heavy rain stranding vehicles on flooded streets in Wisconsin and hail up to softball size battering parts of four states.
+It’s part of a weeklong severe weather threat across the region – and today has the potential to be the most dangerous.

-Tornado activity picked up early Monday evening with confirmed twisters in eastern Kansas, northern Iowa, southern Minnesota and northern Wisconsin.
+On Tuesday, tens of millions of people from the Texas-Mexico border to the Great Lakes are at risk of seeing a severe storm, including in Chicago, Milwaukee and Des Moines, Iowa, where there’s a Level 3 of 5 threat for large hail, damaging wind gusts and tornadoes.

 About a dozen states from Texas to the Upper Midwest and Great Lakes will see a threat of severe storms on one or more days through Friday.
-The threat zone will shift each day depending on where surges of jet stream energy overlap with warm, humid air to trigger intense thunderstorm development.
+The threat zone will shift each day depending on where surges of jet stream energy mix with warm, humid air to trigger intense thunderstorms.

-The barrage of storms will also raise flooding concerns, especially where rivers are already running high in water-logged northern Michigan and northern Wisconsin.
+Dangerous flooding is also a concern, especially where rivers are already running high in water-logged northern Michigan and northern Wisconsin.

 Tornadoes and giant hail

-Monday’s most intense severe storms produced several tornadoes in eastern Kansas and dropped hail ranging in size from golf balls to softballs across southern Minnesota and central Wisconsin, which also saw tornadoes.
+Monday’s most intense severe storms produced several tornadoes in eastern Kansas and dropped hail ranging in size from golf balls to softballs across southern Minnesota and central Wisconsin.
+More than 80,000 customers are without power in Wisconsin early Tuesday, according to PowerOutage.us, after rounds of severe thunderstorms blasted through overnight.

 Multiple buildings were “demolished” after a tornado touched down in Kansas’ Linn County, Randy Hegwald, the county’s emergency management director, told CNN.
 A lake community southeast of Mound City “took a direct hit,” but only a few minor injuries have been reported, Hegwald said.